top of page

 LEGO ® Architecture Great Pyramid of Giza.
 LEGO is a trademark of the LEGO Group. © 2024 The LEGO Group

-And finally, bringing the story right up to the present day, there’ll be a LEGO model of the Great Pyramid of Giza, and self-made video tutorials on how to create your own ancient Egyptian world in the video game Minecraft.
+And finally, bringing the story right up to the present day, there’ll be a LEGO model of the Great Pyramid of Giza, and self-made video tutorials — shown on huge screens at the end — on how to create your own ancient Egyptian world in the video game Minecraft.

-Tickets for Making Egypt are available to pre-book now, and cost £10.
+Tickets for Making Egypt cost £10.
 Note under 3s get in free.

-Making Egypt opens at Young V&A on 15 February and runs until 02 November 2025
+Making Egypt runs at the Young V&A until 02 November 2025

 What's on at the V&A in South Kensington in 2025?